 For the past few years, 5 or 6 if I recall correctly, my cousin D-Train (of this site) and my brother have been competing in an annual Thanksgiving “Pie-Off”.
 They both bring a pumpkin pie that everyone tries, selecting the better of the two after dinner.
-With BeerFM’s ‘Cooking with Beer’ expansion I decided to join in the Pie-Off fun, making a pumpkin pie using pumpkin beer.
-I contacted Russ Klisch, president of local brewery Lakefront, and he gave me a six-pack of their Pumpkin Lager, one of my favorite seasonal pumpkin beers, to create a recipe with.
-And for that I thank him!
+With BeerFM’s ‘Cooking with Beer’ expansion I decided to join in the Pie-Off fun, making a pumpkin pie using Lakefront Brewery‘s Pumpkin Lager.

 Unfortunately the beer industries’ trend of releasing seasonal beers earlier and earlier each year makes it sometimes difficult to find pumpkin beers around Thanksgiving.
 If, to your dismay, you can’t find Lakefront’s Pumpkin Lager, another pumpkin beer will be sufficient.

 What I’ve come up with doesn’t use much of the beer in the pie itself as to keep it a little thicker.
 Instead, I’ve come up with a recipe to reduce Lakefront’s Pumpkin Lager to make a delightful sauce to drizzle over the pie.

 Let’s start with the pie; this recipe makes two 9″ pies: